basshelal/jVSTwRapper/src/Readme_mac.txt

    in ~/Library/Audio/Plug-Ins/Components/

-4. To distribute your plugin as AU, you need to *** SHIP THE VST VERSION OS WELL *** -- the AU version is only a wrapper that loads the VST version when started.
+4. To distribute your plugin as AU, you need to *** SHIP THE VST VERSION OS WELL *** -- the AU version is a wrapper that loads the VST version when started.
-   So, to distribute your plugin add both, the VST and the AU version to a single archive.
-To install from this archive, simply copy both bundles to the folders /VST or /Components in either /Library/Audio/Plug-Ins/ or ~/Library/Audio/Plug-Ins/
+   So, to distribute your plugin add both, the VST and the AU version to a single archive to download.
+To install from this archive, simply copy both bundles to the folders /VST or /Components in either /Library/Audio/Plug-Ins/ or ~/Library/Audio/Plug-Ins/ (I.e. the .component bundle goes to either /Library/Audio/Plug-Ins/Components/ or ~/Library/Audio/Plug-Ins/Components/ and the .vst bundle goes to /Library/Audio/Plug-Ins/VST/ or ~/Library/Audio/Plug-Ins/VST/.
+You can freely choose between both versions.)

---> You may want try this process first, using the jVST example plugins that ship with the
-    jVSTwRapper download to see how it works.

---> A fully automated process that generates binaries of you plugin for all 3 supported
-	platforms (linux, windows, osx) just by executing one (maven-) command (again, supported on every platform), can be found here: http://jvstwrapper.sourceforge.net/#multi

 NOTE:
 ------